Supporting ‘Keeping Children Safe in Education’ guidance

 27. “All staff should have an awareness of safeguarding issues that can put children at risk of harm.
 Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting … put children in danger.”

-NetSupport DNA’s Keyword and Phrase monitoring feature has a database of over 12,000 safeguarding terms, compiled with the Internet Watch Foundation and schools we work with – as well as including the Counter Terrorism Referral Unit (CTIRU) list (which schools can choose to enable or disable).
-When any terms in the database are triggered, staff can see these in a word cloud, enabling them to spot trending issues at a glance – and when reviewing these events, staff can highlight the status of their review by marking it as ‘in progress’ or ‘complete’, so all staff are aware.
+NetSupport DNA and classroom.cloud’s Keyword and Phrase monitoring feature has a database of over 14,000 safeguarding terms, compiled with the Internet Watch Foundation and schools we work with.
+NetSupport DNA’s database also includes the Counter Terrorism Referral Unit (CTIRU) list, which schools can choose to enable or disable.
+When any terms in the database are triggered, staff can see these in a word cloud, enabling them to spot trending issues at a glance.
+In NetSupport DNA, when staff review these events, they can highlight the status of their review by marking it as ‘in progress’ or ‘complete’, so all staff are aware.

 54. “All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing…”